Examining the possibility of chiral superconductivity in Sr$_2$RuO$_4$ and other compounds via applied supercurrent: Numerical Results

 In the presence of a supercurrent, it is not known apriori whether chiral p-wave will be energetically more favorable than the nonchiral single-component $p_x$-wave and $p_y$-wave pairings.
-Furthermore, it is unclear whether self-consistent iterations with an initial chiral p-wave pairing can return the correct lowest energy state at large supercurrent.
+Furthermore, it is unclear whether self-consistent iterations with an initial chiral p-wave pairing condition can return the correct lowest energy state at large supercurrent.
 This can be seen in Fig.~\ref{fig1} (a) and (b).
 On the one hand, the relative robustness of single-component $p_x$ ($\Delta_x$) and $p_y$ ($\Delta_y$) pairings against supercurrent varies with model detail, i.e. chemical potential: at $\mu=1$, $\Delta_x$ persists to stronger supercurrent, and it is the other way around at $\mu=3$.
 On the other hand, in chiral p-wave calculations, $\Delta_y$ in general seems to survive up to stronger supercurrent than $\Delta_x$ does.
 Hence self-consistent calculations with initial chiral p-wave condition may in some circumstances obtain states that are not lowest energy, as exemplified in Fig.~\ref{fig1} (c).
 We thus consider all three different initial conditions, and compare their final self-consistent free energy $F(q_x,T)=\braket{\hH}$ to determine the phase diagram.
 The $q_x$-$T$ phase diagrams of the above calculations are shown in Fig. \ref{fig3}.
 At finite $q_x$, the two order parameter components generically onsets at different temperatures.
-In most regime, $\Delta_y$ is more robust against supercurrent and calculation with initial chiral p-wave condition can obtain correct results.
-However, due to the above-mentioned subtle dependence on microscopic parameters, in the case of $\mu=1$ and at low temperatures and large $q_x$, $\Delta_x$ becomes more robust (Fig. \ref{fig3} (a)).
+In most regime, $\Delta_y$ is more robust against supercurrent, followed by a pure $\Delta_x$ state at lower $q_x$, before eventually giving way to the two-component chiral $p$-wave state at even lower $q_x$.
+However, due to the above-mentioned subtle dependence on microscopic parameters, in the case of $\mu=1$ and at low temperatures and large $q_x$, $\Delta_x$ persists to higher $q_x$ and no pure $\Delta_y$ exists (Fig. \ref{fig3} (a)).